RuiPedroDev/Stalkiana/README.md

 ## Information and Usage

-This tool has main functions:
+This tool has two main functions:

 1- Downloading a profile picture (this works in both public and private instagram accounts).